nikolakopoulos/Adaptive-Diffusions-for-SSL/readme.md

 __GENERAL INFO__

-If you are using our code, plese cite our papers:
+If you are using our code, please cite our papers:

+D. Berberidis, A. N. Nikolakopoulos, and G. B. Giannakis, "Adaptive Diffusions for Scalable Learning over Graphs," IEEE Transactions on Signal Processing, 2019

 D. Berberidis, A. N. Nikolakopoulos, and G. B. Giannakis, "AdaDIF: Adaptive Diffusions for Efficient Semi-supervised Learning over Graphs," Proc. of IEEE International Conference on Big Data, Seattle, Washington, Dec.
 10-13, 2018